sridharsabarish/yocto/Exercises/exercise1.md

     <summary>hint</summary>

     - Consider using QEMU to Run the images.
-    - You can use the command `runqemu --nographic` to get started.
+    - You can use the command `runqemu nographic` to get started.

     </details>